 Can I use a different legume other than black-eyed peas?

-Yes, you can easily substitute black-eyed peas for lima beans or navy beans.
+Yes, you can easily substitute black-eyed peas for lima beans, navy beans, or even kidney beans.

 Print Recipe